Iran Culture and History escorted small group tour

 Overview: We have a full day exploring Esfahan, beginning with visits to Naqsh-e Jahan Square, home to the Ali Qapu, Imam and Sheikh Lotfollah mosques as well as the Gheisarieh Bazaar.
 After lunch, we will visit Chehel Sotoun (Forty Pillars reception hall and pleasure pavilion) and have some free time before dinner to explore the bazaar.

 Accommodation: Overnight at the Piroozy Hotel, or similar accommodation.

 Overview: Today we continue travelling south to Yazd, one of the Iranian strongholds of Zoroastrianism, famous for its fire temples.
-En route we stop at Meybod to visit its caravanserai and the Narein Castle.
-If time permits, we'll visit to the Towers of Silence on the outskirts of Yazd, before checking into our hotel (if not, we will visit them the following day).
+En route we stop at Meybod to visit the Narein Castle.
+If time permits, we’ll visit to the Towers of Silence on the outskirts of Yazd, before checking into our hotel (if not, we will visit them the following day).
 The towers were used by the Zoroastrians to dispose of the dead to avoid contaminating the soil with a body.